apache/pekko/docs/src/main/paradox/typed/cluster-singleton.md

 A lease can be a final backup that means that the singleton actor won't be created unless the lease can be acquired.

-To use a lease for singleton set `akka.cluster.singleton.use-lease` to the configuration location of the lease to use.
+To use a lease for singleton set `pekko.cluster.singleton.use-lease` to the configuration location of the lease to use.
 A lease with with the name `<actor system name>-singleton-<singleton actor path>` is used and the owner is set to the @scala[`Cluster(system).selfAddress.hostPort`]@java[`Cluster.get(system).selfAddress().hostPort()`].